 This type of workout has many variations but I categorize it as activities that raise your heart rate very quickly and makes you sweaty without many machines, like a bike.
 You are likely to use dumbbells and sand bags of your weight preference.
 These can involve high-intensity interval training (HiiT), which includes doing a series of exercises.
 For example, you may be asked to do a routine of 50 jumping jacks, 10 box jumps, and a quarter-mile run three times in a row in a set amount of time or as many reps as you can of an exercise in 30-second intervals.

 While many of the studios below have similar offerings, it’s important to find a place(s) where you feel comfortable and physically challenged.
-Budget-wise, I’ve included each studio’s unlimited monthly rate and visit their websites to see additional rates and packages.
+Budget-wise, I’ve included each studio’s unlimited monthly rate (as of July 2016) and visit their websites to see additional rates and packages.
 Buying an unlimited class membership is beneficial if you are planning to take three or more classes per week.

 Here are my favorite workout studios in Austin!